-Are you looking for the formula of the value-added method of national income chapter class 12 macroeconomics CBSE Board?
+Are you looking for the value-added method formula concepts of the national income chapter class 12 macroeconomics CBSE Board?

 Value-added method to calculate national income is also known as Product Method

 There are three methods to calculate the National Income of a country.

 In this lecture, we will only discuss, how to calculate National Income by value-added method strictly according to the syllabus of the Class 12 CBSE Board.